Summary:

 - Safety measures to prevent exposure and addiction.

-The emergence of rainbow fentanyl has triggered alarms across public health, law enforcement, and communities nationwide.
-This new form of the powerful synthetic opioid, fentanyl, is distinguished by its range of bright colors, mimicking the appearance of candy or sidewalk chalk, which raises concerns about its appeal to younger demographics.
+The new form of the powerful synthetic opioid, fentanyl, stands out with its bright colors, mimicking candy or sidewalk chalk, raising concerns about its appeal to younger demographics.

 What is Rainbow Fentanyl?